Chargeback fraud: What are chargebacks, and how can businesses prevent them?

 Successful representment requires expertise that few online businesses can afford to maintain.
 Working with third-party providers that integrate with fraud prevention solutions can help businesses avoid chargebacks by preventing them from occurring in the first place.

-4. Assess business policies to avoid legitimate disputes
+4. Update business policies to avoid legitimate disputes

 Customers may initiate legitimate disputes for many reasons.
 Maybe they didn’t receive what they ordered, received a product they weren’t expecting, couldn’t easily return a purchase for a refund, or had a bad experience with customer support.
 Each of these occurrences can lead to chargebacks.